 The agricultural and gardening use of bone meal has a significant environmental and economic impact.
-The use of bone meal as fertilizer amends the soil that, in result, helps with the growth of plants and vegetables.
+The use of bone meal as fertilizer amends the soil that, as a result, helps with the growth of plants and vegetables.

-The bone meal contains minerals such as nitrogen, phosphorous, and calcium that helps with the growth of the plant.
+The bone meal contains minerals such as nitrogen, phosphorous, and calcium that help with the growth of the plant.
 Many bonemeal products also refer to it as Meat and Bone Meal (MBM).

 Studies have shown that the use of MBM in growing crops such as spring wheat and barely resulted in a significant increase in the yield.

 When buying it, read the label that is usually numbered.
 For example, if the label says 10-10-10, then it means it contains 10% nitrogen, 10% phosphorous, and 10% potash.
 These are called the N-P-K ratio.
-The most bone meal contains 12 to 16% phosphorous.
+Most bone meal contains 12 to 16% phosphorous.

-But before these bones can be crushed in a bonemeal powder, these bones are sterilized to eliminated bacteria and microbes.
+But before these bones can be crushed in a bonemeal powder, these bones are sterilized to eliminate bacteria and microbes.

 Some years ago, there was widespread Mad Cow disease in the bovine animals that made people get cautious if it contains Bovine Spongiform Encephalopathy (BSE) and whether it was safe to use it in the plants.